 4. Ear discomfort

-Wearing headphones for an extended period while lying down can lead to discomfort and pressure on your ears, making it challenging to find a comfortable sleeping position.
+Wearing earphones for an extended period while lying down can lead to discomfort and pressure on your ears, making it challenging to find a comfortable sleeping position.

-Wearing headphones while you sleep can make you less aware of your surroundings, which can be dangerous in emergency situations, such as a fire alarm or other unexpected events.
+Listening to music while sleeping can make you less aware of your surroundings, which can be dangerous in emergency situations, such as a fire alarm or other unexpected events.

-Relying on headphones to fall asleep faster can create a dependency on external audio sources for sleep, making it difficult to sleep without them in the long run.
+Relying on music to fall asleep faster can create a dependency on external audio sources for sleep, making it difficult to sleep without them in the long run.

 Sleeping with headphones can limit the sleep positions in which you can comfortably sleep, as the headphones may dig into your ears or feel uncomfortable in certain positions.